paulozip/beer-recommender-mab/README.md

-# wine-recommender-mab
+# Beer recommender
-Wine recommendation system
+A beer recommendation system using Multi-armed bandit.